asad-ishtiaque/stock-data-analysis/README.md

 # Stock Data Analysis Repository

 This repository hosts a comprehensive analysis of stock data using big data analytics techniques.
 The workflow encompasses dataset characterization and predictive analysis, providing valuable insights into the stock market dynamics.
+The dataset used is taken from Kaggle.
+The link to the dataset is here: https://www.kaggle.com/datasets/qks1lver/amex-nyse-nasdaq-stock-histories

 ## Dataset Characterization